OpenZeppelin/ethernaut/gamedata/descriptions/levels/aliencodex.md

 You've uncovered an Alien contract.
-Claim ownership of the contract to complete the level.
+Claim ownership to complete the level.

 &nbsp;
 Things that might help